Autopoietic-AI/afac-agent/README.md

 in the repository.
 Local data paths live in the git-ignored `config/paths.local.yaml` (see `config/paths.local.example.yaml`).

-## Limitations

-- **Retrieval-bound ranking at scale.** A real-scale benchmark of the candidate ranker (40k users, 14,065 items) measures ~3,885s per fold, with multi-source retrieval dominating; the two-hour formal B2 run is therefore deliberately deferred until retrieval is optimized.
-The benchmark report is kept in `artifacts/b2_science_repair/ranker_benchmark/`.
-- **Unavailable dependencies.** `lightgbm` and `torch` are absent in the current environment; LambdaRank, DIN, and SASRec are registered as unavailable rather than silently substituted.
-- **A2 real closed loop** requires explicit, user-supplied asset paths (the V23 Top-10 candidate set first); the integration dry-run is complete, the real loop is intentionally not started.
-- The agent never uploads to the competition platform by itself; every submission decision is a human one.

 ## License

 Repository code is licensed under the [Apache License 2.0](LICENSE).